CosmOS-Creators/docs/sites/howTo/setupReferenceProject/vsCode/compiling.rst

 Compiling
 =============================

-This page will provide you information about compiling of the reference project in the STM32 Cube IDE.
+This page will provide you with information about compiling the reference project in VSCode.

 Compiling of the reference project
 -----------------------------------